mozilla/prio-processor/processor/README.md

-# The Prio Server Runtime
+# Prio Processor Runtime

-The application folder contains all of the components that are necessary for running a Mozilla-compatible Prio server.
+The processor folder contains all of the components that are necessary for running a Mozilla-compatible Prio server.
 The back-ends can be replaced for different deployment configurations.

-## Quickstart
+## Quick start

 ```bash
 # build the container